ColoradoSchoolOfMines/mozzarella/CONTRIBUTING.rst

 (see below, you will still need to make a branch and submit a PR for most changes).

-This is as "how to contribute" file, not a "requirements for contributions" file.
+This is a "how to contribute" file, not a "requirements for contributions" file.
 Chances are, your code will undergo a code review and might receive constructive criticism on nit-picky things.
 Don't take a code review personally; the point of the review process is to make sure the code for the